 The EMWG members are divided on the approach to target-setting.
 Two options are presented below for consideration.

-Option 1: PAs should not set targets for Equity segment metrics until data has been collected during the first 2 program years (or a baseline has been set).
-PAs could present targets for EMWG proposed metrics during the 2023 Potential & Goals true-ups for the 2024-2027 cycle.

-Option 1: Targets will be set by the PAs for Equity segment metrics following the collection of the first two program years of data (or a baseline has been set using reasonable proxy data).
+Option 1: Targets will be set by the PAs for Equity segment metrics following the collection of the first two program years of data (or a baseline has been set using reasonable proxy data). [drafted by BayREN, SCE, PG&E – this note will be removed from final report]

 All Equity segment metrics should have meaningful targets based on available data.
 Since little or no data exists for new programs, pilots and/or programs still being designed, targets cannot be reasonably established.
 Similarly, existing programs that are moved into the Equity segment may not necessarily have relevant data to be able to report on the newly determined Equity segment metrics.
 PAs should have the time to collect baseline data so that targets are both appropriate and reportable.
 Additionally, D.18-05-041 OP9 allows for new or modified metrics or indicators to be proposed in annual budget advice letter filings.
 Therefore, tier 2 advice letters (such as the True Up Advice Letter) may be an appropriate avenue for also providing targets.

-Option 2: In their Budget Applications, PAs will propose targets and/or set a date certain by which they will propose targets for all Equity segment metrics.
+Option 2: In their Budget Applications, PAs will propose targets and/or set a date certain by which they will propose targets for all Equity segment metrics. [drafted by Cal Advocates– this note will be removed from final report]

 All metrics proposed must have targets.
 The appropriate venue to propose and litigate targets is the budget application proceeding, where the evidence underlying proposed targets can be considered and alternatives proposed and considered.
 Most PAs already have the data and/or experience to set targets based on existing programs.